TroyUyan/Racing-Calculator-v3/README.md

 - Hints to optimize strategy
 - More dynamic strategy options (such as splitting fuel evenly amongst all stints)
 - Better calculations for multi-stop races with a "fuel left" option
-- Optimize "back-timing" algorithm for endurance race strategy
+- Optimized "back-timing" algorithm for endurance race strategy
 - Enhanced and redesigned interface & results display